Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Selecting the wrong filing status

 Selecting the wrong filing status can affect your tax liability.
-To avoid this mistake, review the IRS guidelines on filing status and select the one that best matches your circumstances.
+To avoid this mistake, review the IRS guidelines on filing status and choose the one that best matches your circumstances.

 Filing late